 Not when you get it like this…

+The first time I saw this tourist scam in Paris, I made the mistake of engaging in conversation with the man and before I knew it, the Paris bracelet was tied on my wrist.
 He demanded money.
 So I decided to give him a couple of Euros.
 He was adamant that the bracelet cost €15.
 I told him I didn’t want it.
 He told me it was too late.
 Somehow on that sunny evening, I just stalled.
 He was pretty intimidating.
 I was on my own.
 I dug back into my wallet, incredulous at what my hand was doing.
-Yep, I handed over fifteen euros.
+I handed over fifteen euros.

 How To Avoid The Bracelet Scam In Paris: